-Subd.
+- Subd.
 21a.
-[Repealed, 2014 c 308 art 9 s 94]
+[Repealed, 2014 c 308 art 9 s 94] Subd.

-- Subd.
 21b.
 Net tax capacity.
-"Net tax capacity" means the product of the appropriate classification rates in this section and taxable market values. - Subd.
+"Net tax capacity" means the product of the appropriate classification rates - Subd.
 22. Class 1. (a) Except as provided in subdivision 23 and in paragraphs (b) and (c), real estate which is residential and used for homestead purposes is class 1a.
 In the case of a duplex or triplex in which one of the units is used for homestead purposes, the entire property is deemed to be used for homestead purposes.
 The market value of class 1a property must be determined based upon the value of the house, garage, and land.